 Departmental Seminars are held during term throughout the year at 12.45 on Mondays.
-Michaelmas term seminars will be held via Microsoft Teams, with details for Hilary and Trinity terms to follow.
-See the departmental website for further details.
-Attendance is mandatory for first-year research students; second- and third-year students are very much encouraged to attend.
+See the 'Events' page on the departmental website for further details.

+Attendance is compulsory for all first year DPhil Sociology students, and highly recommended for students in their second and third years.

-All students are also highly encouraged to attend the Nuffield College Sociology Seminars.
+Students are also highly encouraged to attend the Nuffield College Sociology Seminars.
 Details are available on the Nuffield College website.

-DPhil Conferences
+Departmental DPhil Conferences

-At the DPhil Conferences students with DPhil status present their work, comment on each other's papers and receive feedback from a faculty member and PRS students.
+The Departmental DPhil Conference is held annually, typically in Michaelmas Term.
+Students with DPhil status present their work, comment on each other's papers and receive feedback from a faculty member and PRS students.

 All doctoral students participate at least twice.
-In their first year, PRS students attend a conference and provide feedback on the presentations of their fellow students.
-Those away on fieldwork in their second year present a paper/chapter in their third year.
-Otherwise, students are expected to make a presentation towards the end of their second year.
-Presentations are often of one of the papers/chapters prepared for Confirmation of Status.
-Each paper is refereed by a faculty member and a fellow second or third year student.
+In Michaelmas Term of their second year, DPhil students attend the conference and provide feedback on the presentations of their fellow students.
+In Michaelmas Term of their third year, students deliver a presentation on one of the papers/chapters prepared for their Confirmation of Status.
+Each paper is refereed by a faculty member and a fellow student.